 What are workload identities?

-A workload identity is an identity used by a software workload (such as an application, service, script, or container) to authenticate and access other services and resources.
+A workload identity is an identity you assign to a software workload (such as an application, service, script, or container) to authenticate and access other services and resources.
 The terminology is inconsistent across the industry, but generally a workload identity is something you need for your software entity to authenticate with some system.
-For example, a workload identity could be a user account that your client authenticates as to access a MongoDB database.
+For example, in order for GitHub Actions to access Azure subscriptions the action needs a workload identity which has access to those subscriptions.
 A workload identity could also be an AWS service role attached to an EC2 instance with read-only access to an Amazon S3 bucket.

-In Azure Active Directory (Azure AD), workload identities are applications, service principals, and managed identities.
+In Microsoft Entra, workload identities are applications, service principals, and managed identities.

 An application is an abstract entity, or template, defined by its application object.
 The application object is the global representation of your application for use across all tenants.
 The application object describes how tokens are issued, the resources the application needs to access, and the actions that the application can take.